 Q. What is Campus Recreation?

-Campus Recreation, a division of the Student Affairs Department, is home to the Fitness Center facility, Health Promotions Programs, Intramural Sports, Outdoor Program, Varsity Cheerleaders and Dancers, and summer Cheerleading and Dance Camps.
+Campus Recreation, a division of TTU Student Affairs, is home to the Fitness Center, Health Promotions Programs, Intramural Sports, Outdoor Recreation Program, Bike Share Rental, Varsity Cheerleaders and Dancers, and summer Cheer and Dance Camps.

 Q. What is the Fitness Center?

 The Fitness Center is the physical home of Campus Recreation.
 It is an 80,000 square foot facility that opened in 1991.
 The facility was built and is maintained by using a portion of student access fees and revenue generated from products, services and programs for students, faculty/staff and alumni of Tennessee Tech University.

 The Fitness Center is located next to the Hooper Eblen Center on the corner of 12th Street and Willow Ave.

 Q. What does the Fitness Center have?